Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

     h_itsm_requests.h_fk_user_name

 ```
-The timeline of the request is filtered down with the following filters '["Update","Email",'Customer']'
+The timeline of the request is filtered down with the following filters '["Authorization","Customer","Email","Escalate","Task","update"]' and can be updated (here)[/servicemanager-config/administration/hai-request-summariser}]

 Each post in the timelines sends the follownig
 ```